According to the North Carolina website, you are required to file a North Carolina return if you are a resident of North Carolina.

 Your W-2 should not have North Carolina listed as the state.
 The program will not pull W-2 income to the state return unless North Carolina is selected.
 There will be no need to make any adjustments.

-If one spouse is a resident and the other is not, you can file a married filing joint return or married filing separate state returns.
+If one spouse is a resident and the other is not(and the nonresident spouse has no NC source income), you can file a married filing joint return or married filing separate state returns.

 If you file married filing separate state returns but filed a married filing joint federal return, e-file the federal return and wait for the return to be accepted.
 Then, complete a federal return using the married filing separate status.
 Do not file the second federal return.
 Attach copies of both the married filing joint federal return and the married filing separate federal return to the printed North Carolina return.
 You cannot e-file the North Carolina return.